IgnacioGarciaReyna/IgnacioGarciaReyna/README.md

 - 👋 Hi, I’m @IgnacioGarciaReyna.
 -
-- 🌱 I’m currently learning Front End Development.
+- I’m a Front End Developer that studies the Computer Science Bachelor.
+-
+- My favorite language is JavaScript and I've been working with React and Angular.
 -
 -
 - Portfolio: https://ignaciogarciareyna.com/